 crushed him.
 He was 42 and his wife and four children survived him.

 Gloria Joyce Pilkey was swimming when her brother was caught by an

 undertow.
 Gloria saved her brother but did not have the strength after

 fighting the undertow, to save herself.
-That was 1966.
+She was 28 when it happened in 1966.

 Also in 1966, Robert Harold Parr was fishing when he fell into the water and drowned.
 He

 Mabel Jean (Smith) Camano died in a car accident in